tensorflow/models/official/resnet/keras/README.md

 - --num_gpus=0: Uses tf.distribute.OneDeviceStrategy with CPU as the device.
 - --num_gpus=1: Uses tf.distribute.OneDeviceStrategy with GPU as the device.
 - --num_gpus=2+: Uses tf.distribute.MirroredStrategy to run synchronous
-distributed training across the those GPUs.
+distributed training across the GPUs.

 If you wish to run without `tf.distribute.Strategy`, you can do so by setting `--distribution_strategy=off`.